How to use Social Proof to Increase Sales

 So, how do you convince your ideal customer that you’re the right business for the job?
 To help you make the sale, create a sense of social proof around your business.

 Social what?
 As defined by Wikipedia, “social proof is a psychological and social phenomenon where people assume the actions of others in an attempt to reflect correct behavior in a given situation.”
 In terms of growing your business or increasing sales, social proof is the gold standard in persuading people that you’re the right business for their needs.

 Studies have shown that demonstrating positive social proof is more effective at persuading people to do something than promising them that they’ll save money, make a responsible choice or protect the environment.

 Here are three ways you can demonstrate social proof for your business today.

 1. Get more online reviews, and use them more effectively

 Online reviews are becoming more and more important for converting prospects into customers.
 90% of consumers think reviews and referrals are more important than any information provided by a salesperson.
-And 74% of customers say positive reviews make them trust a company even more, so it’s fair to say that your prospects take note of your reviews.
+And 74% of customers say positive reviews make them trust a company even more.
+It’s fair to say that your prospects take note of your reviews.

 Make sure your social and online presence is in good shape and that your previous customers are able to leave reviews and find you easily.
 Getting your past customers to chime in on the conversation you’re having with prospective customers is a great way to help convince prospects in your favor.
 The bare minimum includes completely filling out your social media profiles (especially Facebook), your Google My Business page, and Yelp.